Back To Search Results

 The environment can contribute to aggression on many levels: interpersonal, social, group, neighborhood, economic, and cultural conditions can create the potential for or actual violence.

 Interpersonal: Interpersonal aggression occurs in a variety of settings.
 One of the most noted is domestic violence.
-[16] An intimate relationship can promote violence through jealousy, fear of abandonment, domination, and control issues.[17]
-This involves spousal or companion abuse.
-[18] Its extreme form, intimate aggression can ultimately result in homicide or suicide.
-(Murphy, 2016) Other forms of domestic violence include child abuse and senior abuse.
+[23] An intimate relationship can promote violence through jealousy, fear of abandonment, domination, and control issues.[24]
+This involves spousal or companion abuse.[25]
+Its extreme form, intimate aggression can ultimately result in homicide or suicide.
+Other forms of domestic violence include child abuse and senior abuse.
 Relationships generate intense emotions.
-Geriatric units and long term care facilities produce intense interpersonal feelings.
-[19].
-Also, violence can erupt on psychiatric in-patient units.
-[20] Prisons and jails represent places where violence erupts.[21]
-Bullying in any setting is both aggressive in and of itself and can lead to violence.
-[13][22]
+Geriatric units and long-term care facilities produce intense interpersonal feelings.[26].
+Also, violence can erupt in psychiatric inpatient units.[27]
+Prisons and jails represent places where violence can be common.[28]
+Bullying in any setting is aggressive in and of itself and can lead to violence.[18][29]

 Social: In social situations, frustrations can accumulate over time.
 This is known as an incubation period.
 In sociology, there is the term "relative deprivation."
 In this phenomenon, an oppressed group is granted some gains.
 They have not achieved all they wanted, but there have been some advances.
 However, instead of the people being grateful, they realize that they have not received all the items of which they have been deprived and act aggressively.
 For some, they accumulate enough things that annoy them, and they reach a "tipping" point, where the aggression frequently erupts in violence.

 Group: Group experiences also can cause aggression.
-When many people assemble in one place, there can be growing aggression.
+When many people assemble in one place, there can be an increased risk of aggression.

 Treatment / Management

-The treatment of aggression and violence must be based on their causes.
+The treatment of aggression and violence must be based on their causes and include an assessment of static and dynamic risk factors.
 The diagnosis leads to treatment.
-If a mental disorder is a responsible contributor then the specific disorder must be addressed.
-[23] Substance Use Disorders (SUD), antisocial behavior, non-adherence and recidivism are known risk factors for violence.
-[24] Therefore, these factors should be addressed in treatment and legal system.
+If a mental disorder is a responsible contributor then the specific disorder must be addressed.[31]
+Substance Use Disorders (SUD), antisocial behavior, non-adherence, and recidivism are known risk factors for violence.[32]

 Differential Diagnosis